What’s in This Article

 Can you stay in Room 237?

-In the book, the haunted room is Room 217 (which exists at The Stanley Hotel).
-In the movie, it was changed to Room 237 because Timberline Lodge management worried guests would avoid a “haunted” room number.
-There is no Room 237 at the Timberline Lodge.
-You can, however, stay in Room 217 at The Stanley.
-At the Timberline, Room 217 has ironically become the most requested room.
+In the book, the haunted room is Room 217, which exists at The Stanley Hotel.
+Kubrick changed it to Room 237 in the film because Timberline Lodge management worried guests would avoid a “haunted” room number.
+The Timberline Lodge has no Room 237.
+You can stay in Room 217 at The Stanley, and at the Timberline, Room 217 has ironically become the most requested room.

 Is The Stanley Hotel actually haunted?

 Many guests and paranormal investigators say yes.
-The hotel is considered one of the most haunted locations in America, with reports of ghost sightings including the original owner F.O.
+The hotel ranks among the most haunted locations in America, with reported sightings including the original owner F.O.
 Stanley and his wife Flora.

 Does the Stanley Hotel have a hedge maze?